madsbf/cv-kickstarter/README.rst

 ::

-      python course_importer.py"
+      python course_import.py

 Configuration
 =============

-To configure the application, it is possible to either add an app.cfg file that contains the relevant configurations (see app.cfg.example for an example configuration file) or environment variables (see cv_kickstarter_config.py for environment variables used).
+To configure the application, it is possible to either add an app.cfg file that contains the relevant configurations (see app.cfg.example for an example configuration file) or environment variables (see `cv_kickstarter_config.py` for environment variables used).

-The app defaults to using MongoDB through localhost unless a MONGO_URL environment variable is given.
+The app defaults to using MongoDB through localhost unless a `MONGO_URL` environment variable is given.

 Run webserver
 =============